4 content marketing metrics you should be watching carefully — here's how to track them

 55%

-So now you know what to look for: content that’s ranking high in search results, but low in click through rate.
+So now you know what to look for: content that ranks high in search results but has a low click-through rate.

 Because as much as that's a problem, it's an opportunity.

-In this example, raising the CTR on your content from 2.5% to 15% could drive up to 12,500 more people to your content each month.
+Raising the CTR on that content from 2.5% to 15% could drive up to 12,500 more visitors each month.

-So how do you monitor metrics like average SERP position and CTR, to ensure you’re attracting clicks commensurate with your ranking?
+So how do you monitor average SERP position and CTR to ensure you're attracting clicks that match your ranking?

-Well you can dive into Google Analytics: Acquisition > Search Console > Queries.
-But while this isn’t difficult, it can be a pain to constantly jump in and out of the tool, and it will take you three or more steps to set up the report.
-It can also be difficult to see where your big opportunities lie, because there is nothing in GA that will show you where there is a discrepancy between SERP position and expected or target CTR.
+You can go to Google Analytics: Acquisition > Search Console > Queries.
+It's not difficult, but constantly jumping in and out of the tool takes time.
+It also requires several steps to set up the report, and GA won't show you where there's a discrepancy between SERP position and expected CTR.

-We automated the retrieval of this data from GA and created this data visualization in Klipfolio to give us a quick view to our performance:
+We automated the retrieval of this data and built this visualization in Klips for a quick view of our performance:

 4 Content Marketing Metrics Ctr Improvement Opportunities